About the Zimbabwe Lemba (community overview)

 Many writers have recorded the claims of Jewish descent by Lemba leaders from Zimbabwe and South Africa; they have pointed to Lemba religious observances as proof of their origins.
 However, these claims now appear to have been validated by DNA testing by Dr Karl Skorecki, which identified a priestly "Cohen" gene haplotype in more than 50% of all males in the Bubha clan of the Lemba people (according to oral history, this clan is said to have led the Lemba out of Israel into Yemen and then Africa).
 This figure is the same or a little higher than the percentage for Cohanim (priests) in Ashkenazi and Sephardi Jewish groups around the world.

 The Lemba Jewish community today is experiencing a "Jewish renaissance," and their goals include learning Hebrew and Torah (their "lost book"); the construction of their own synagogues; and engaging mainstream Judaism.
-Want to learn more?
-Check out the articles below, or find a Kulanu-Lemba Speaking Tour event near you for the chance to meet Modreck Maeresera and hear first-hand about the community's history and traditions.
+To learn more, check out the articles and multi-media resources below.

 Interested in helping the Lemba Jews (re-)connect with the global Jewish community and maintain their ties with their Jewish roots?
 Get involved with Kulanu, Inc!

-Contact Sandy Leeder, Kulanu's Regional Coordinator for the Zimbabwe Lemba, to find out what else you can do to make an impact in the life of this fascinating Jewish community.
+Contact Sandy Leeder, Kulanu's Regional Coordinator for the Zimbabwe Lemba, to find out what YOU can do to make an impact in the life of this fascinating Jewish community.

-Kulanu also accepts donations toward the Lemba community programs, as well as for their synagogue which they hope to begin constructing soon.
+Kulanu accepts donations toward the Lemba community programs, and for their synagogue.
 Click here to read the proposal for the "Great Zimbabwe Synagogue" project.
 Naming opportunities are also available; please contact Harriet Bograd to inquire.

 - Passover in Mapakomhere, Zimbabwe - Some Highlights Sandy Leeder (2012)